MediaComem/comem-archidep/ex/systemd-deployment.md

 server.
 You cannot use an SFTP client.

 > **Reminder:** You can edit a file with nano by running the following command:
-> `nano <path>`.
-If the file does not exist, it will be created by nano when you
+> `sudo nano <path>`.
+If the file does not exist, it will be created by nano
-> exit and save.
+> when you exit and save.
+The `sudo` is necessary because the
+> `/etc/systemd/system` directory is only writable by `root`.
 >
-> You cannot use FileZilla because the `/etc/systemd/system` directory is owned
-> by the `root` user, and you cannot connect with `root` over SFTP as that is
+> You cannot use FileZilla because you cannot connect with `root` over SFTP as
-> considered insecure and therefore not allowed by the default configuration of
+> that is considered insecure and therefore not allowed by the default
-> the SSH server.
+> configuration of the SSH server.

 You may find the following documentation useful to write your unit file: